Admissions - Latest Information

 If a firm offer of a place is given, parents will be sent an Acceptance Form (Accepting the Offer of a Place) and a copy of the current edition of the school’s Terms and Conditions.

-Parents will also be sent an electronic copy of the current Parent Handbook at this stage.
+Parents will also be sent an electronic copy of the current Parent Handbook.
 The Parent Handbook contains additional information including an appendix comprising of a number of policies and guidelines.

 A guaranteed place is reserved on the School’s receipt of an Acceptance Form and Acceptance Deposit of £500.
 The Acceptance Deposit will be refunded when the child leaves the school.
 Further details of how the deposit will be credited are in the Terms and Conditions.
 Registration and Acceptance Forms must be signed by both parents unless a separate arrangement has been made.